zhangkun83/awesome-config/README.md

 `~/.config/gtk-3.0/settings.ini`.

 (Optional) link the wallpaper directory as the source of randomized wallpapers.
 If you skip this step, the default wallpaper will be used.
+A wallpaper can be either a tile image or full-screen image.
+If the file name ends with `-tile`, like `cats-tile.png`, it will be used as a tile image.

 ```
 $ ln -s ~/Pictures/wallpapers ~/.config/awesome/runtime/wallpapers
 ```